-The Incumbent: Tillamook Extra Sharp Cheddar
+Tillamook Cheddar, Extra Sharp

 In the rows and rows of cheese at my grocery store, the Tillamook Extra Sharp stands out from the pack.
 The black and gold packaging evokes feelings of classic race cars wearing the “John Player Special” livery.
 It takes me back to a time before antilock brakes, fuel injection, power steering, or airbags.
 I would happily buy this cheese for the attractive packaging alone.

 The cheese inside really lives up to the packaging.
-It’s sharp but not too sharp, refined.
+It’s sharp but not too sharp.
+Refined.
 The texture is on the firm side, but in a creamy sort of way.
 If you haven’t tried this stuff before, you should.
 It really is the standard by which I judge other cheddar cheese.

-Buy Tillamook Cheese Walmart
+Buy Tillamook Cheese at Walmart